childishbeat/AutoTrim/README.md

 # AutoTrim
-AutoTrim is a command-line Python script that automatically trims ROMs by trimming all trailing instances of the last byte, thus not requiring it to be FF.
+AutoTrim is a command-line Python/q script that automatically trims ROMs by trimming all trailing instances of the last byte, thus not requiring it to be FF.

 Usage: `python autotrim file.bin`